 Fibromyalgia.
 This condition has symptoms similar to arthritis, but it affects the soft tissue rather than the joints.
 Although the cause of fibromyalgia is unknown, certain risk factors can contribute to it.
 These factors include a history of autoimmune disorders such as lupus or rheumatoid arthritis, infections, physical or psychological trauma, being female, a family history of fibromyalgia, and others.

 Some fibromyalgia symptoms include headaches, digestive problems, numbness in the hands and feet, tingling, difficulty concentrating, poor sleep, daytime fatigue, symptoms of depression or anxiety, and pain and stiffness throughout the body.
-Contrarily to myofascial pain syndrome, which leads to localized muscle pain, fibromyalgia leads to widespread or systematic pain.
+Contrary to myofascial pain syndrome, which leads to localized muscle pain, fibromyalgia leads to widespread or systematic pain.

 Headache.
 According to recent research, trigger point injections can also help patients suffering from headaches.